Why Breathing Matters in Lifting

 Inhale → Brace → Exhale partially during exertion → Inhale during lowering

 You can exhale through pursed lips during the concentric (lifting) phase while maintaining some core tension.
 This allows for continuous breathing during the set.
+That said, harder compound sets may still benefit from a rep-by-rep brace even in moderate rep ranges.

 Light Weight / High Reps (15+ reps)